kwdoyle/STAARpipeline-MetaSTAAR-mod/README.md

 The progression of steps run here mirrors the same steps from both of these repositories, easily facilitating them through `staar_wrapper.sh` \
 \
 Note that most steps of this analysis are meant to be run on a job-submission cluster.
-The current code is set to run array jobs on a Sun Grid Engine cluster (as seen in `run_staar_wrapper.sh` and all scripts in the `batch jobs` directories, but this can be modified to suit whichever cluster of your choosing. \
+The current code is set to run array jobs on a Sun Grid Engine cluster (as seen in `run_staar_wrapper.sh` and all scripts in the `batch jobs` directories), but this can be modified to suit whichever cluster of your choosing. \
 \
 Commands will be submitted to your cluster like so: \
 `qsub ./run_staar_wrapper.sh [argument]` \